-Board Risk Commi Committee members All Non-Executive Directors Summary terms of reference The BRC is responsible for: ensuring key risks are identified and appropriate steps taken by management to mitigate them; ensuring due consideration is given to all significant matters relating to governance, control, regulatory and compliance issues; monitoring the Group's key risks and controls; ensuring adequate capital and liquidity are maintained to address the Group's key risk exposures, both to ensure regulatory compliance and the achievement of strategic goals; and ensuring all conduct risks together with the operational resilience of the Group are properly considered, again to ensure regulatory compliance and the achievement of fair and proper outcomes for all our members.
-It also oversees, at a high level, the operation of the Internal Capital Adequacy Assessment Process (ICAAP) and Internal Liquidity Adequacy Assessment Process (ILAAP).
-In addition, the BRC monitors The Nottingham's overall capital and liquidity adequacy and exposure to risk.
-Frequency Quarterly

-Board Audit Committee (BAC) Committee members Three Non-Executive Directors Summary terms of reference The principal role of the Board Audit Committee is providing support to the Board in its oversight of financial reporting and the control environment across the Society.
-The BAC monitors and assesses the effectiveness of the Society's internal audit function, agree and review progress of the annual Internal Audit Plan.
-The BAC considers the scope and planning of external audit activities and recommends to the Board any decisions on the engagement of external auditors for non-audit services.
-Frequency Quarterly with additional meetings to deal with the interim financial statements and Annual Report and Accounts.

-Executive Committee (ExCo) Committee members All Executive Directors and senior managers Summary terms of reference The Executive Committee is responsible for acting on behalf of the Board in formulating strategy, the business plan and for organising the Society's assets and resources to deliver value to members in a fair and appropriate manner.
-The Committee oversees the management of risk in relation to strategic risk and changes in the external environment, which have the potential to affect the Group's business model.
+Board Risk Committee members All Non-Executive Directors Committee members All Non-Executive Directors Summary terms of reference The BRC is responsible for: ensuring key risks are identified and appropriate steps taken by management to mitigate them; ensuring due consideration is given to all significant matters relating to governance, control, regulatory and compliance issues; monitoring the Group's key risks and controls; ensuring adequate capital and liquidity are maintained to address the Group's key risk exposures, both to ensure regulatory compliance and the achievement of strategic goals; and ensuring all conduct risks together with the operational resilience of the Group are properly considered, again to ensure regulatory compliance and the achievement of fair and proper outcomes for all our members.
+It also oversees, at a high level, the operation of the Internal Capital Adequace Assessment Process (ICAAP) and Internal Liquidity Adequacy Assessment Proces (ILAAP).
+In addition, the BRC monitors The Nottingham's overall capital and liquidi adequacy and exposure to risk.
+Frequency Quarterly Board Audit Comm Committee members Four Non-Executive Directors Summary terms of reference The principal role of the Board Audit Committee is providing support to the Board its oversight of financial reporting and the control environment across the Society.
+The BAC monitors and assesses the effectiveness of the Society's internal auditunction, agree and review progress of the annual Internal Audit Plan.
+The BAC considers the scope and planning of external audit activities an recommends to the Board any decisions on the engagement of external auditors to non-audit services.
+Frequency Quarterly with additional meetings to deal with the interim financial statements an Annual Report and Accounts.
+Executive Commit · Committee members All Executive Directors and senior managers Summary terms of reference The Executive Committee is responsible for acting on behalf of the Board in formulating strategy, the business plan and for organising the Society's assets and resources to deliver value to members in a fair and appropriate manner.
+The Committee oversees the management of risk in relation to strategic risk ar changes in the external environment, which have the potential to affect the Group business model.
+The ExCo is supported by three sub-committees: People and Reward Committee; Reinvention Committee; and Trading Committee.
 Frequency At least monthly

 Executive Risk Committee (ERC) Committee members All Executive Directors and senior managers Summary terms of reference The Executive Risk Committee is responsible for acting on behalf of the Board and Board Risk Committee in the management and oversight of The Nottingham's principal risks.
 It reviews relevant policies to ensure that the Society acts in such a way as to organise, manage and protect the Society's assets to deliver value to members through the provision of savings and mortgages, whilst remaining within law, regulation and agreed Board risk appetites.
+The Committee is responsible for ensuring that the risk management framework is effectively implemented throughout The Nottingham.
+The ERC is supported by six sub-committees, which are further detailed below: Retail Credit Committee (RCC); Assets and Liabilities Committee (ALCO); Assets and Liabilities Committee (ALCO); Legal, Regulatory &amp; Conduct Risk Committee (LRC); Operational Risk & Resilience Committee (ORRC); Model Governance Committee (MGC); and Reinvention Committee (RC).
 Frequency Minimum eight meetings per annum